Primis1/Obsidian-Vault/Finance/Formulas.md

 	- #breakeven-level - value of "breaking-out" of stock without loss
 #### Formulas:

+###### #WACC - weighted cost of capital, represents the companies cost of borrowing money (`debt / equity`)
+- By company - for company to measure a profitability of funding a new project
+- By investor - to see their asset effectiveness.
+How much money they can generate for single dollar of assets (`Net Income / WACC`)

 ##### #DFC  discounted cash flow, shows the current price of the share $$\sum_{t=1}^{n} \frac{\text{FCF}_t}{(1 + \text{WACC})^t} + \frac{\text{Terminal Value}}{(1 + \text{WACC})^n}$$
 -
 	- `FCF` - free cash flow